Team Dover Airmen compete in Sports Day

 |0

-This work, Team Dover Airmen compete in Sports Day [Image 4 of 4], by SSgt Marco Gomez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Team Dover Airmen compete in Sports Day [Image 2 of 2], by Mauricio Campino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT